Grafana 101 - What, Why, Who?

 Visualizations convert retrieved data frames into dynamic graphical representations such as histograms, geo maps, bars, and candlestick charts, to name a few.

-Two more key Grafana concepts are Panels and Dashboards.
+Two more key Grafana concepts are panels and dashboards.
 To me, they are the easiest of all.
-A Grafana Panel is a working visualization connected to your data source.
+A Grafana panel is a working visualization connected to your data source.
 A Grafana Dashboard is a combination of panels.

 Plugins Dashboard